rbelair/home-plant-monitoring/README.md

 PROMETHEUS_PORT=9090
 ```

+**Tip**: From my experience, the default refresh duration for `flowercare-exporter` of 2m0s drains the battery of this particular device very quickly (100% -> 0% in less than 1 week).
+When setting a refresh duration of 20m0s, it places way less strain on the battery and prolongs the battery life.

 ## Extra Prometheus Step
 You have to set the private IP of the flowercare-exporter service for Prometheus to scrape.
-Unfortunately, the Prometheus config file doesn't allow environment variable expansion, so you have to set it directly in the code before running `docker-compose`.
+Unfortunately, the Prometheus config file doesn't allow environment variable expansion, so you have to set it manually in the config file on the Pi before running `docker-compose`.

 In `prometheus/prometheus.yml`, replace the value of `<raspi-private-ip-addr>` with the IP address of the raspberry pi on the network.